 It's remarkable how the economic landscape can quickly change.
 Just six months ago, there were fears of U.S. banking crisis contagion; at the time of writing, the S&P/TSX Composite has risen 12 percent from its October '22 trough.
-Interest rates appear to be peaking, inflation is subsiding and GDP growth, while contracting in Canada in Q2, has largely exceeded expectations.
+Interest rates appear to be peaking, inflation is subsiding and GDP growth, while finally slowing, has largely exceeded expectations.
 Often, one of the more difficult parts of investing is having the conviction to stick to your plan during rapidly changing times.
+Autumn is the season of change and a reminder that time has a way of altering most things.
+Our financial obligations and goals may also change as time passes.
+If a review is in order, or if there are investing actions you need to take in the final months of the year, please get in touch.
+During this Thanksgiving season and beyond, wishing you an abundance of health and happiness.
+Peter Autumn 2023